Modesto officer found justified in 2013 and 2016 shootings

 Houston fired at Allen-Hayes, hitting him once.

-The gun Allen-Hayes had was a HiPoint 9 mm handgun that had been reported stolen from out of Patterson.
+The gun Allen-Hayes had was a HiPoint 9 mm handgun that had been reported stolen from Patterson.

-Allen-Hayes was released from the hospital, booked into jail and bailed out within days of the incident.
+Allen-Hayes was released from the hospital, booked into jail and bailed out within days of the shooting.
 He failed to appear for court and remained at large until March of 2017.
-Two months later he pleaded no contest to carrying a concealed weapon and was sentenced to three years of probation.
+Two months later, he pleaded no contest to carrying a concealed weapon and was sentenced to three years of probation.

-The Distinct Attorney’s Office concluded that Allen-Hayes’ action of pulling the firearm from his waste band would “cause any officer to be concerned for his/her safety.”
+The DA’s office concluded that Allen-Hayes’ action of pulling the firearm from his waistband would “cause any officer to be concerned for his/her safety.”

 The 2013 shooting was the first of two for Houston.

 In the early evening of Feb.
-14, 2016, Houston shot Sherman August, a passenger who ran from a traffic stop holding a gun.
-The District Attorney’s Office found him justified in that non-fatal shooting as well.
+14, 2016, Houston shot Sherman August, a passenger who ran from a traffic stop holding a gun, the DA said.
+The office found him justified in that non-fatal shooting as well.

-The officers had taken interest in the vehicle after seeing August pull his shirt over his face when they drove up alongside the Cadillac.
+The officers had taken interest in the vehicle after seeing August pull his shirt over his face when they drove up alongside the Cadillac, the letter said.

-As soon as the Cadillac pulled over, August got out, holding a Smith and Wesson .38 revolver, and began running toward a nearby business where customers were standing outside.

-Houston ordered August to stop and drop the gun be he did neither.
+As soon as the Cadillac pulled over, August got out, holding a Smith and Wesson .38 revolver, and began running toward a nearby business where customers were standing outside, the letter said.
+Houston ordered August to stop and drop the gun be he did neither, the DA said.

 “Officer Houston felt that under the immediate situation the suspect was an immediate threat to those nearby and he fired until the suspect dropped the gun,” the letter reads.